 Trophy fishing In the Bristol Bay Watershed & Alaska Peninsula

 If you’re serious about sport fishing, then Bristol Bay, Alaska must be on your list.
 Anglers from all over the world come here for trophy-sized Rainbow Trout, five species of salmon, Arctic Grayling, Northern Pike and Dolly Varden.
 You can start fishing right from the Lodge then go out on Lake Clark to fish the many tributaries and inlets and miles of shoreline.
 Stonewood Lodge also owns and operates two additional fishing locations.
-Fish the Nushagak River from Stonewood's Swiftwater Fish Camps, which are just a quick flight over the mountains from the Lodge.
-The Nushagak is home to some of the best salmon spawning grounds in the world—Alaska Kings, Silver and Rainbows abound.
+Just over the mountains from Stonewood lodge, their Swiftwater Fish Camps on the Nushagak River is home of some of the best salmon spawning grounds in the world—Alaska Kings, Silver and Rainbows abound.

 Want to get some ocean fishing in and experience the beauty of the Alaska Peninsula?
-Stonewood Expeditions can take you to its private Pacific Bay Bear Lodge, where you will can fish the untouched waters for Halibut, Cod, Crab and Shark.
+Stonewood Expeditions can take you to their private Pacific Bay Bear Lodge, where you will can fish the untouched waters for Halibut, Cod, Crab and Shark.
 Anglers will also find short rivers pouring straight from volcanic and glacier-clad peaks to make up the very best Salmon habitat.
-Silvers, Reds, Pinks, and Chum Salmon all have runs in these rivers.
+Silvers, Reds, Pinks, and Chum Salmon all have runs in the rivers we fish here.
 It is a great area for combining fishing for freshwater and saltwater species—many times fishing both in the same day.

 Never fished before?
 That shouldn’t stop you from trying it here, where the natural conditions have conspired to make excellent fishing habitat along with exquisite views.
 Your guides will show you the ropes and different techniques for the species you are fishing.
 Come back to Stonewood to relax each night, or plan for some overnight campouts at certain locations.
 Stonewood Lodge offers the gear and the guides – you enjoy catching the fish!